dhaley/dot-emacs/site-lisp/smartparens/README.md

 (require 'smartparens-config)
 ```

 in your configuration files (e.g. init.el) to load it.

-I'm very sorry for the trouble, but the new interface is much more flexible and makes it much easier to configure SP and also to add future features.
-Thanks for understanding.
+There are also files with additional configuration for specific modes, such as `smartparens-latex.el`.
+The usage is similar as with the default config.

 # About Smartparens